Revision Date: 250331

 Model 510 also employed the ribbon cable interface, and all other features of model 500, except the output attenuator pot for microphone input compatibility on the newer transceivers.
 Unveiled with revision 510 is an enhanced peak limiter design, with the asymmetric “greater than 100%” positive peak limiter being adjustable from 100% to approximately 135%.
 There is also an adjustable second-stage negative peak limiter, to be employed when absolutely no zero-crossings are permitted in the negative direction.
 The high-impedance utility output was replaced by a second discrete balanced differential output driver, allowing multiple transmitters to be connected and adjusted, thus enabling much more convenient QSY to different bands or transmitting equipment.

 Model 530 also provides an identical feature set to the previous models.
 In addition, it includes a pair of jumper interfaces to enable the insertion of either an internal or external EQ component.
-In order to interface an external balanced differential EQ, the second differential output is dedicated to route the “send” signal, while the line input circuit provides a path for the return signal from the EQ.
+In order to interface an external balanced differential EQ, the second differential output might be dedicated to route the “send” signal, while the line input circuit may provide a path for the return signal from the EQ.
 This configuration allows the external EQ to function without the need for a separate microphone preamplifier or mix board, instead using the internal low noise SSM2019 microphone preamplifier circuit.
+(It has been determined by extensive field testing that the 540 series “Audio Sculpting” provides superior performance and better level control than earlier attempts to use external EQ products with the Max Audio Processor.

 The latest model 540 builds further on the EQ platform, replacing the three panel switches of earlier versions (low cut, low boost, and pre-emphasis) with an internal adjustable EQ tailored specifically for amateur voice communications on the HF band with amplitude modulation.
 The three new controls are continuously variable: a cut and boost low frequency gain control, a variable depth sharp notch filter at about 300 Hz, and a pre-emphasis control from flat response to optimal, then on to excessive pre-emphasis levels.
-In addition to the standard pair of inputs for microphone and line level, and the two discrete balanced differential output circuits, the 540 also provides dedicated balanced differential output and input circuits for send and return to an external EQ device, respectively, when this functionality is required.
+In addition to the standard pair of inputs for microphone and line level, and the two discrete balanced differential output circuits, the 540 includes an optional expansion area (not populated) which the creative experimenter might employ to add another dedicated balanced differential (high or low gain) custom input circuit, and possibly another low impedance balanced differential output to connect another transmitter or other device.

-Finally, a subset of the 540 is the new 540L, or “Lite” version, which is identical to the 540 in features, with the exceptions that it provides only one input, one output, and no support for a balanced differential send or return to an external EQ.
+Finally, a subset of the 540 is the new 540L, or “Lite” version, which is identical to the 540 in features, with the exceptions that it provides only one input, one output, and no unpopulated expansion area.
 The single input still employs the SSM-2019, therefore the gain may be set to either low-level microphone or high-level line mode via a single jumper.
 This feature retains the high CMR performance when using line level inputs, as opposed to the typical noise prevalent “attenuate-then-over-amplify” method typically used to feed line level program material into a microphone level stage.
+(Note that the selection of mic or line level must be set via an on-board jumper, and because there is only one input preamplifier, the front panel “Mic/Line” switch must remain in the Mic position.
 The 540L printed circuit board is sized to fit within the much smaller desktop enclosure, only 10” wide, 7” deep, and 2” high.
 If this combination is selected, an external wall transformer must be used for power, as there is insufficient space for an internal transformer.

-The full kit, with the exception of an enclosure and power transformer, is priced as follows:
+The full kit, with the exception of the enclosure and power transformer, is priced as follows:

 You may select a power option to include with your order as follows: